Albab-Hasan/Physics-Engine/README.md

 ## Current Status

-I've built a working particle physics system that can simulate multiple particles simultaneously.
-The engine uses a force accumulator pattern, which makes it easy to add different types of forces.
+I've built a working particle physics system that can simulate multiple particles and different types of forces.
+The engine uses a force accumulator pattern, which makes it easy to add new force generators like gravity and springs.

 ### What's Working
 - Vector3 math class for 3D calculations